michaelsprice/LinuxServerConfiguration/README.md

 - `sudo ufw enable` (enables UFW)
 - `sudo ufw status` (to check the status, UFW should be active)
 - Go to the AWS page, networking tab
-- Click Add Another, leave Custom, select UDP as the protocol, 123
+- Click Add Another, leave Custom, select UDP as the protocol, port 123
-- Custom TCP 2200
+- Click Add Another, leave Custom, select TCP as the protocol, port 2200

 6. Create a new user account named grader.
 - `sudo adduser grader`